Nitrokey/nitrokey-documentation/nextbox/gettingstarted.rst

 1. Connect NextBox to your Internet router via network cable.
 2. Connect the power cable to the NextBox, you can use any of the two USB-C ports.
 3. Once powered the NextBox will start
-4. Wait approx. 5 minutes and open "http://nextbox.local" in your web browser - this duration may vary.
+4. Wait approx. 5 minutes and open "http://nextbox.local" in your web browser -
+   this duration may vary.
+The NextBox is ready once the LED is constantly green (see :doc:`LEDs <technical/led-colors>`).

 ..
 Warning::